rsabhi/library-demo/README.md

-# A Book Library Demo
+# Library Book Borrower Demo

 Clone the library-demo project to local machine using the "git clone" command (in Windows use command tool or power shell, in mac OS, use the terminal)